Daniel-KM/BeamMeUpToInternetArchive/README.md

 =================================================

-This is but one plugin of two in active developement.
-This git repo is not where the active working code resides, but I will push here as major bits of progress are made.
-See below for a project synopsis.
+This is but one plugin of two in active developement:
+* Beam me up to Internet Archive
+* Beam me up to SoundCloud

 Pop-up Radio